Thyssenkrupp union says no board plans for steel business yet

 "There is a lot of speculation in the press, but no concrete plans that we are aware of or that will be discussed with us.
 So nothing was decided!," the letter read.

+Thyssenkrupp management still favours an independent structure for the steel division, a letter from Thyssenkrupp CEO Martina Merz to staff seen by Reuters showed.

-Thyssenkrupp CEO Martina Merz is under pressure to deliver on her pledge to slim down the group and revive its languishing share price.
+Merz is under pressure to deliver on her pledge to slim down the group and revive its languishing share price.
+The management of the steel business should present a strategy for 2030 and beyond in May, Merz's letter showed.

 The union called on the board to examine which businesses could be developed on their own and what partners would be needed.

+Thyssenkrupp's supervisory board has reached an agreement on how to proceed with Thyssenkrupp Marine Systems (TKMS) as a standalone business and a commission will start working on this in the near future, the union said, adding that it supported that decision.

-(Reporting by Christoph Steitz and Tom Kaeckenhoff; Writing by Riham Alkousaa; Editing by Jan Harvey)
+(Reporting by Christoph Steitz and Tom Kaeckenhoff; Writing by Riham Alkousaa; Editing by Jan Harvey, Kirsten Donovan)

 ((christoph.steitz@thomsonreuters.com; +49 30 220 133 647;))